mathigon/textbooks/content/codes/content.md

 With this scheme, after the parity bit has been appended, the sum of the entire encoded number will be [[even|odd]].

+---

+Adding one parity bit will not always allow the receiver to detect an error.
+If an [[even|odd|prime]] number of bits have flipped, the parity will still be even, and no error will be detected.

+---

-This gives us a hint into how we can build more complex error detection and correction schemes.
+This simple method of adding a parity bit gives us a hint into how we can build more complex error detection and correction schemes.
 Before we do that, let's look at an example that we experience quite often.

 ---